 Did these local bookstores had any chance of winning?.
 Given their brand value, reach, partnerships and customer loyalty I will risk of saying they did.
 Emotions aside, in reality they offered their business in a platter to be disrupted by the online stores.

 What could have been done differently by the physical stores?.

-Foremost, all of them should have optimized their supply chain & inventory towards offering the best prices to customer.
-This would have signalled to their customers that the brand cares for them and is not taking them (loyal customers) for a ride.
+Foremost, all of them should have optimized their supply chain & inventory towards offering the best prices to the customer.
+This would have signalled to its customers that the brand cares for them and is not taking them (loyal customers) for a ride.

 In today’s Big-Data and analytics driven world the personal touches followed successfully by Mr.Periasamy & Ms.Ramaiah are lost for good.

 Landmark, for example, could have continued their “connoisseur” pick of books both offline & online, which lost flavour after Ms Hemu Ramaiah sold the business to Tata’s.
 This could have been a huge differentiator before the Flipkart newsletters (who were pretty late to this) and the social suggestions of GoodReads.com.

 Why am I writing this long post today?

 Over the years I was feeling sad reading the flow of news on bookstore closures.
 First, it was Oxford closing their stores in Chennai, then Shoppers Stop deciding to downsize their Crossword stores in Chennai to one (I loved their Venkatanarayana store in T.Nagar).
 Then early this year it was news in The Hindu of the closure of the iconic Nungambakkam store of Landmark.
 Unlike writer Bishwanath Ghosh I don’t feel a hint of guilt on this, but I share his state of melancholy.
 A few months back it was depressing to see Spencer Plaza Landmark store gotten dull and their book section reduced to few rows.
 I remembered the glory days when entering that shop was difficult during weekends.